 This section contains information about your business, such as your company’s name, address, and other contact information.
 While most of the items are self-explanatory, this section may also contain less commonly used terminology that may include the following:

-- Business identification number (BIN): This is a unique number that the credit bureau uses to identify your company.
-It operates similarly to an employer identification number (EIN) or Social Security number.
+- BIN (Business Identification Number) is a unique number that the credit bureau uses to identify your company.
+It operates similarly to an Employer Identification Number (EIN) or Social Security Number (SSN).

-- Standard Industrial Classification (SIC) code: An SIC code corresponds to a United States government system for identifying the industry in which your business operates.
-You can visit the US Securities & Exchange Commission (SEC) website to locate the SIC code for your industry.
+- SIC (Standard Industrial Classification) Code corresponds to a US government system for identifying the industry in which your business operates.
+You can visit the US SEC’s SIC Code List to locate the SIC code for your industry.

-- North American Industry Classification System (NAICS) Code: NAICS codes are used to classify which industry your company operates in.
+- NAICS (North American Industry Classification System) Code is used to classify which industry your company operates in.
 Although similar to SIC codes, NAICS codes can provide a greater level of detail.
-You can visit the NAICS website to search codes by industry.
+You can visit the NAICS’s code by industry page to find your code.

 Business credit score & risk rating